• Skip to primary navigation

 • I use La Tourangelle Toasted Sesame Oil to cook the veggies and I also drizzle a little extra on top.
 Its gently roasted, nutty flavor gives this dish a Japanese vibe that brings the flavors together without overpowering.
 Their method of pressing lightly toasted sesame seeds ensures a fresh and delicate flavor.

 • I like to top these bowls with poached eggs, but you could also fry, scramble, or soft-boil your eggs.
-For a vegan version, used roasted tofu or sautéed shiitake mushrooms instead of the egg.
-Or you can use Just Egg.

 • A sprinkle of vegan coconut bacon adds salty/smoky/crunchy notes to this sweet potato breakfast bowl.
 Make a batch ahead of time with just 4 ingredients and enjoy it throughout the week on salads, grain bowls, or out of hand for a snack.